-In this Special Feature, we round up the existing evidence on the gastrointestinal symptoms in COVID-19.
+In this Special Feature, we round up the existing evidence on the gastrointestinal symptoms of COVID-19.

-But according to a recent review, 53% of people hospitalized with COVID-19 experience at least one gastrointestinal (GI) symptom at any time during their illness.
+According to one review from September 2020, 53% of people hospitalized with COVID-19 experienced at least one gastrointestinal (GI) symptom during their illness.

-In this Special Feature, Medical News Today review what we know so far about the relationship, prevalence, and impact of GI symptoms on COVID-19 infections.
+In this Special Feature, we look at what researchers know so far about the prevalence, causes, and effects of COVID-19’s GI symptoms.

-Respiratory symptoms, such as coughing or trouble breathing, are the most common symptoms of COVID-19.
+Respiratory symptoms, such as coughing or trouble breathing, are common symptoms of COVID-19.

-- esophagus, the tube that connects to the stomach
+- esophagus, the tube that connects the mouth to the stomach

 - small and large intestines

-The first person with confirmed COVID-19 in the United States also experienced 2 days of nausea and vomiting before developing diarrhea.
-And one of the earliest American studies found that around 32% of patients with the disease experienced diarrhea, nausea, or loss of appetite.
+The first person with confirmed COVID-19 in the United States experienced 2 days of nausea and vomiting before developing diarrhea.
+And one of the earliest American studies found that around 32% of patients with the disease reported GI symptoms, most commonly diarrhea, nausea, or a loss of appetite.

 The research is ever-evolving.
-But according to a
+According to a February 2021

 - lack of appetite (19.9%)